paulmutawe/Algorthmic-Trading-Project/README.md

 Value investing using quantitative methods

-Visualization of time series data
+Visualisation of time series data

 Measuring the performance of trading strategies using backtesting